Need car parts? Select your vehicle

 How to Tell if an Alternator Fuse is Blown?

 Testing an alternator fuse is no different than testing any other type of fuse.
-First, perform a visual inspection of the fuse by checking whether its conductive element is broken.
-A broken element means the fuse needs to be replaced.
+First, perform inspect the fuse by checking whether its conductive element is broken.
+A broken element means the fuse needs replacement.

 If you can’t tell whether the fuse is good just by looking at it, you can use a digital multimeter (DMM) set to ohms to test for continuity.
-Here’s how it’s done:
+Here’s how to do it:

 • Make sure the vehicle’s ignition switch is turned OFF.